-The following discussion of the operating results, corporate activities and financial condition of Scandium International Mining Corp. (hereinafter referred to as "we", "us", "SCY", "Scandium", "Scandium International" or the "Company") and its subsidiaries provides an analysis of the operating and financial results for the three and nine month periods ended September 30, 2016 and should be read in conjunction with our unaudited interim consolidated financial statements and the notes thereto for the nine month period ended September 30, 2016, and with the Company's audited consolidated financial statements and the notes thereto for the notes thereto for the year ended December 31, 2015 (the "Annual Statements").
+The following discussion of the operating results, corporate activities and financial condition of Scandium International Mining Corp. (hereinafter referred to as "we", "us", "Scandium International", "SCY", or the "Company") and its subsidiaries provides an analysis of the operating and financial results between December 31, 2016 and March 31, 2017 and a comparison of the material changes in our results of operations and financial condition between the three-month period ended March 31, 2016 and the three-month period ended March 31, 2017.
+This discussion should be read in conjunction with Management's Discussion and Analysis of Financial Condition and Results of Operations included in our Annual Report on Form 10-K for the year ended December 31, 2016.

 This discussion and analysis contains forward-looking statements that involve risks, uncertainties and assumptions.
-Our actual results may differ materially from those anticipated in these forward-looking statements as a result of many factors, including, but not limited to, those set forth under the heading "Risk Factors and Uncertainties" in our Annual Report on Form 10-K for the year ended December 31, 2015, and elsewhere in this Quarterly Report on Form 10-Q.
+Our actual results may differ materially from those anticipated in these forward-looking statements as a result of many factors, including, but not limited to, those set forth under the heading "Risk Factors and Uncertainties" in our Annual Report on Form 10-K for the year ended December 31, 2016, and elsewhere in this Quarterly Report on Form 10-Q.

-The interim statements have been prepared in accordance with US Generally Accepted Accounting Principles ("US GAAP") as required under U.S. federal securities laws applicable to the Company, and as permitted under applicable Canadian securities laws.
+The interim statements have been prepared in accordance with US Generally Accepted Accounting Principles, as required under U.S. federal securities laws applicable to the Company, and as permitted under applicable Canadian securities laws.
 The Company is a reporting company under applicable securities laws in Canada and the United States.
 The reporting currency used in our financial statements is the United States Dollar.

-The information contained within this report is current as of November 7, 2016 unless otherwise noted.
-Additional information relevant to the Company's activities can be found on SEDAR at www.sedar.com and on EDGAR at www.sec.gov.
+The information contained within this report is current as of May 9, 2017 unless otherwise noted.
+Additional information relevant to the Company's activities can be found on SEDAR at www.sec.gov.